hwdsl2/docker-ipsec-vpn-server/README.md

 ### Environment variables

-This Docker image uses the following three variables, that can be declared in an `env` file ([example](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/vpn.env.example)):
+This Docker image uses the following variables, that can be declared in an `env` file ([example](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/vpn.env.example)):

 ```
 VPN_IPSEC_PSK=your_ipsec_pre_shared_key